We want to make sure children and young people in Canberra get the healthiest start in life.

 - improve access to services in the community and in hospital

-- plan for the future healthcare needs of our children.
+- plan for the future healthcare needs of our children and young people.

-The Plan will complement other work already underway to improve the health of, and services for, Canberra’s children and young people, including expansion of the Centenary Hospital for Women and Children, the Maternity in Focus - The Public Maternity System Plan for 2022-2032, Year 7 Health Check and the development of the First 1000 Days Strategy.
+The Plan complements other work already underway to improve the health of, and services for, Canberra’s children, including expansion of the Centenary Hospital for Women and Children, the Maternity in Focus - The Public Maternity System Plan for 2022-2032, Year 7 Health Check and the development of the First 1000 Days Strategy.

-The Child and Adolescent Clinical Services Plan will be finalised by mid 2023.
+The Child and Adolescent Clinical Services Plan will be finalised mid-2023.